Seattle Pacific University: Alexander and Adelaide Hall

 Named for the first president of Seattle Pacific University, Alexander Beers, this four-story brick building is home to the School of Theology.
-The founder's first name, Alexander, was used, as the board did not want a building on campus called "Beers Hall."
+The founder's first name, Alexander, was used, as the board did not want a building on campus called Beers Hall.
 The building also houses the Sociology and History departments within the College of Arts and Sciences.
 Completed in early 1893, Alexander Hall is the oldest building on campus, and at the time of the university's founding was the campus' only building.
-It was designed by notable architect John B. Parkinson, who was responsible for the designs of many of Seattle's school buildings built during this era.
+It was designed by architect John B. Parkinson, who was responsible for the designs of many of Seattle's school buildings built during this era.
 Upon completion of Peterson Hall in 1905, it was used for a time as a boys dormitory.
 A $6.2-million A seismic retrofitting and renovation of the interior office space and chapel was completed in 2014.
 Next door to Alexander is the main performing arts space on campus, the McKinley Theater.